-New homes and community facilities in these water sensitive urban developments will have a dedicated "purple pipe" delivering the recycled water.
+New homes and community facilities in these developments have a dedicated "purple pipe" delivering high quality, Class A recycled water.

 Not what you're looking for?

-The information on this page is for residential customers connecting to Class A recycled water in new developments (e.g. Armstrong Creek).
+The information on this page is intended for residential customers connected to Class A recycled water in new developments (currently Armstrong Creek and Torquay north).

 If you are a business or commercial customer looking to connect to recycled water, refer to the business customers page.
 If you are a plumber connecting recycled water to homes, refer to the information for plumbers.

 |What are the main benefits of recycled water?|

 |What can I use Class A recycled water for?|

 |What is Class A recycled water not suitable for?|